PierreSenellart/provsql/studio/web/README.md

-`COPY … FROM stdin` / `\copy … CSV` constructs into INSERTs and splitting each script into individual statements (PGlite runs a whole `exec()` as one transaction, which breaks the `ON COMMIT DROP` temp table `create_provenance_mapping` uses). studio-boot.js creates the databases up front and seeds each lazily on first switch. `casestudy3` is omitted: it loads a multi-megabyte GTFS dataset that must be downloaded separately.
+`COPY … FROM stdin` / `\copy … CSV` constructs into INSERTs and splitting each script into individual statements (PGlite runs a whole `exec()` as one transaction, which breaks the `ON COMMIT DROP` temp table `create_provenance_mapping` uses). `shell-boot.js` creates the databases up front (skipped on later boots via a manifest-signature flag) and seeds each lazily on first switch. `casestudy3` is omitted: it loads a multi-megabyte GTFS dataset that must be downloaded separately.
+The **Reset** button asks the shell to drop and re-seed every database.

 ### Landing page and JSPI gate

-A bare visit hits **index.html**, a small static landing that explains the **JSPI requirement** (the browser list, and the Firefox `about:config` flag) and links to the app (**app.html**).
+A bare visit hits **index.html**, a small static landing that explains the **JSPI requirement** (browser support, and the Firefox `about:config` flag) and links to the shell (**app.html**).
 It feature-detects JSPI: shared deep links (`?mode=`/`?db=`/`?q=`) are forwarded straight to the app when JSPI is present, and otherwise the landing is shown so the user sees the requirement instead of a silent hang.